Ambien Addiction Treatment Center in Rome, GA

 - Group Therapy

-However, our primary level of care is intensive outpatient treatment, which allows people to live at home and attend sessions regularly.
+Our primary level of care is intensive outpatient treatment, which gives clients the freedom to live at home and attend sessions regularly.
+We combine addiction education, stress management, health services, and relapse prevention techniques, offering job training and life skills classes.

 Medications and Medical Supervision